What are options and how do you trade them?

 For traders looking for increased leverage, options trading is an attractive choice.
 By choosing your strike and trade size you get greater control over your leverage than when trading spot markets.

-If you're a UK trader who's buying call or put options as spread bets of CFDs with IG your risk is always limited to the margin you paid to open the position.
+If you're a UK trader who's buying call or put options as spread bets or CFDs with us, your risk is always limited to the margin you paid to open the position.
 However, it’s important to remember that when selling call or put options your risk is potentially unlimited, so an effective risk management strategy is important.

 Hedging with options allows traders to limit potential losses on other positions they might have open.